With Cloud Integration and Wireless Barcode Scanner Deployment, You’ll Never Lose Track of Inventory

 Defining the CMMS

-As suggested by its name, the earliest CMMS platforms were designed for the express purpose of tracking data related to the maintenance, repair, replacement, and general upkeep of the assets used in any enterprise.
-This platform can be used in a number of different industries—mines and quarries use them to track the status of valuable machines vital to their operation, hospitals use them to maintain life-saving equipment—the applications are endless.
-Many are barcode-based; a transportation company, for example, can inspect its fleet (as well as forklifts and other machinery) by simply checking each with a wireless barcode scanner, and automatically receive information such as when the asset was last repaired, when it is scheduled for regular maintenance, and more.
+As suggested by its name, the earliest CMMS platforms were for the express purpose of tracking data for the maintenance, repair, replacement, and general upkeep of the assets used in any enterprise.
+This platform is usable in a number of different industries.
+Mines and quarries use them to track the status of valuable machines vital to their operation.
+Hospitals use them to maintain life-saving equipment—the applications are endless.
+Many use barcodes; a transportation company, for example, can inspect its fleet by simply checking each with a wireless barcode scanner.
+Management can automatically receive information such as when the asset was last in for repair.
+They can also determine when the next regular maintenance is and more.
 Most CMMS platforms are also cloud-based for mobile functionality, so that a manager may help resolve an issue, even remotely.

 Expansion into Inventory Control

-Efficiency is the priority of nearly every industry—streamlining processes to get the most work done in the simplest and most straightforward way.
-For efficiency’s sake, a CMMS can also be used for automated inventory control—all you need is a barcode generator.
+Efficiency is the priority of nearly every industry.
+Streamlining processes to get the most work done in the simplest and most straightforward way.
+For efficiency’s sake, a CMMS can also help with automated inventory control—all you need is a barcode generator.
 By labelling inventory with codes that are entered into your CMMS, you can then employ the same system to track the status of your inventory.
 By scanning in every item as it enters your inventory, and scanning it back out again as it leaves, you can automatically update a manifest that is mobile-accessible.
 This can reduce errors, and give you a clearer picture of how your inventory flows through your business.

 The Power to Organize

-Whether it’s restocking your shelves or filling out an order to be shipped, time matters.
-Fortunately, a CMMS can be used to map your storeroom so you know where every asset, product, and more can be found.
+Whether it’s restocking your shelves or filling out an order for shipment, time matters.
+Fortunately, a CMMS can map your storeroom so you know where every asset, product, and more can be found.
 You can even use your barcode generator to create virtual landmarks—labels that can be applied to the outer edge of a shelf that tell you where you are and what can be found within.
 As long as you’re armed with a wireless barcode scanner, you’ll never be lost again.